 - Perform a skin test before using cayenne pepper as some people can be allergic to it.
 Don’t apply it directly on the skin and rather mix it with oil before applying.

-- If you suffer from high fever (104 degrees or more) cayenne pepper remedy should be avoided
+- If you suffer from a high fever (104 degrees or more) cayenne pepper remedy should be avoided

 - If you suffer from high blood pressure or rapid heart rates you should avoid cayenne pepper.
 It may aggravate the health risks of these conditions.